SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/ZoomAndPan/README.md

 #ZoomPan Method

-This sample demonstrate how to zoom and pan the diagram.
+This sample demonstrates how to zoom and pan the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/zooming-panning?theme=fluent